zacharytang/addressbook-level4/collated/main/April0616.md

             }
         }

-        //delete empty path in the master list for (PhotoPath photoPath : this.photoPaths) {
+        // delete empty path in the master list for (PhotoPath photoPath : this.photoPaths) {
             if (photoPath.value.equals("")) {
                 try {